 - Touch the Spot: You can touch the spot- this will reveal a lot about the age of the water damage.
 A new spot will feel wet but your drywall or ceiling will still feel the same, while an old spot will be spongy and squishy because your material would have taken in a fair amount of water.

 - Look for Rings: Remember how rings on a tree show the age of the tree?
 The same method can be used towards spots generated by water.
 An old water spot will have rings around it.
 They will also be discolored because the area gets wet then dries and gets wet again then dries again, etcetera.
 A new spot will be dark with zero rings around it.

-- Examine the Materials: It’s critical to be aware of the materials that comprise your ceiling or walls, because things such as thick paint or tiles can trap the water.
-When this is the case, even a water spot that’s small can indicate the buildup of water has been lingering for a period of time.
+- Examine the Materials: It’s crucial to be cognizant of the materials that comprise your ceiling or walls, because things such as tiles or thick paint can actually trap moisture.
+When this is the situation, even a water spot that’s small can mean the accumulation of water has been around for a period of time.

-- Mold Inspection: If you find that bacteria is there, the water damage has lingered for approximately two to three days.
+- Mold Inspection: If you see that bacteria is present, the damage generated by water has lingered for approximately two to three days.

 - Decay: When your materials deteriorate from damage created by water, this is usually the result of regular flooding or standing water.
 Rot usually won’t happen from the first instance of a leak.